JayHartzell/bulk_item_checkout/README.md

 4. **Start Processing** - Click "Start Processing" to begin batch checkouts
 5. **Monitor Progress** - Watch real-time updates as items are processed
 6. **Download Results** (optional) - Click "Download Results" to export a detailed CSV report
-7. **Download Return File** (optional) - Click "Download Return File" to generate a text file of barcodes for bulk check-in
+7. **Download Return File** (optional) - Click "Download Return File" to generate a text file of barcodes for bulk check-in using the Bulk Scan-In Cloud App.

 ## Results